SED(1P) POSIX Programmer's Manual SED(1P)

 In the following list of editing commands, the maximum number of per-

-1addr], or [ 2addr], representing zero, one, or two addresses.
+or [2addr], representing zero, one, or two addresses.

 The argument text shall consist of one or more lines.
 Each embedded

-<newline> in the text shall be preceded by a backslash.
-Other back-
+<newline> in the text shall be preceded by a <backslash>.
+Other <back-

-treated literally.
+shall be treated literally.

 The r and w command verbs, and the w flag to the s command, take an